swcarpentry/python-novice-inflammation/episodes/05-loop.md

 We want to create plots for all of our data sets with a single statement.
 To do that, we'll have to teach the computer how to repeat things.

-An example task that we might want to repeat is printing each character in a word on a line of its own.
+An example task that we might want to repeat is accessing numbers in a list, which we will do by printing each number on a line of its own.

 ~~~
-word = 'lead'
+odds = [1, 3, 5, 7]
 ~~~
 {: .language-python}

-In Python, a string is basically an ordered collection of characters, and every character has a unique number associated with it -- its index.
-This means that we can access characters in a string using their indices.
+In Python, a list is basically an ordered collection of elements, and every element has a unique number associated with it -- its index.
+This means that we can access elements in a list using their indices.
-For example, we can get the first character of the word `'lead'`, by using `word[0]`.
-One way to print each character is to use four `print` statements:
+For example, we can get the first number in the list `odds`, by using `odds[0]`.
+One way to print each number is to use four `print` statements:

 ~~~
-print(word[0])
+print(odds[0])
-print(word[1])
+print(odds[1])
-print(word[2])
+print(odds[2])
-print(word[3])
+print(odds[3])
 ~~~
 {: .language-python}

 ~~~
-l
+1
-e
+3
-a
+5
-d
+7
 ~~~
 {: .output}

 This is a bad approach for three reasons:

 1.  **Not scalable**.
-Imagine you need to print characters of a string that is hundreds of letters long.
+Imagine you need to print a list that has hundreds of elements.
 It might be easier to type them in manually.

 2.  **Difficult to maintain**.
-If we want to decorate each printed character with an asterisk or any other character, we would have to change four lines of code.
-While this might not be a problem for short strings, it would definitely be a problem for longer ones.
+If we want to decorate each printed element with an asterisk or any other character, we would have to change four lines of code.
+While this might not be a problem for small lists, it would definitely be a problem for longer ones.

 3.  **Fragile**.
-If we use it with a word that has more characters than what we initially envisioned, it will only display part of the word's characters.
-A shorter string, on the other hand, will cause an error because it will be trying to display part of the string that doesn't exist.
+If we use it with a list that has more elements than what we initially envisioned, it will only display part of the list's elements.
+A shorter list, on the other hand, will cause an error because it will be trying to display elements of the list that don't exist.

 ~~~
-word = 'tin'
+odds = [1, 3, 5]
-print(word[0])
+print(odds[0])
-print(word[1])
+print(odds[1])
-print(word[2])
+print(odds[2])
-print(word[3])
+print(odds[3])
 ~~~
 {: .language-python}

 ~~~
-t
+1
-i
+3
-n
+5
 ~~~
 {: .output}